CampAsAChamp/LetsSplitWindowsGuide/Building Firmware.md

 Example `cd /mnt/c/Users/Nick/Documents/qmk_firmware_master/keyboards/lets_split`

-2) Type **`make`** and it will build all of the hex’s that are available by default (Serial and i2c, for both Rev 1 & Rev 2)
+2) Type **`make`** and it will build all of the hexâ€™s that are available by default (Serial and i2c, for both Rev 1 & Rev 2)

 ![](http://i.imgur.com/1Kz4znI.png)

 3) Your hex file and a folder will be generated for you at the following location **`qmk_firmware_master/.build`**

-> * This folder will be generated and your appropriate hex files will be inside, all you need is your .hex file, so copy that somewhere safe, or you can just drag it in the let’s split folder in QMK
+> * This folder will be generated and your appropriate hex files will be inside, all you need is your .hex file, so copy that somewhere safe, or you can just drag it in the letâ€™s split folder in QMK

 ![](http://i.imgur.com/DaOXSil.png)

-## For customization
+## For customization (Skip if you wanted just the default layout, steps for that are above)

 1) **Change the directory to your Lets_Split folder**